 What is the Difference Between Football and Soccer Cleats?

-What is the difference between football and soccer cleats?
-Even though soccer and (American) football cleats look fairly similar, they have their differences that can affect how a player performs.
 From the stud shape to the outer layer of the cleat, the difference can have a significant impact from sport to sport.

-The most significant difference between football cleats and soccer cleats is their weight.
+The most significant difference between football cleats and

-In contrast to football cleats, soccer cleats are designed to be lighter for several reasons.
+In contrast to football cleats,

-Material
+Material of Cleats

 Soccer and football cleats are both made of comparable materials.
 Most of the time, the outer layer is made of leather or a synthetic material.
 But, they still do have their differences.